geofyao/geofyao.github.io/_pages/research.md

 **2. Satellite remote sensing of atmospheric environment and energy infrastructure \| 大气环境和能源基础设施的卫星遥感监测**

-**2.1.** We use both process-based models (e.g., GEOS-Chem) and statistical and machine learning methods to track near-surface atmospheric environmental conditions (e.g., PM<sub>2.5</sub> and the urban heat island), which are most relevant to public health.
+We use both process-based models (e.g., GEOS-Chem) and statistical and machine learning methods to track near-surface atmospheric environmental conditions (e.g., PM<sub>2.5</sub> and the urban heat island), which are most relevant to public health.
 We combine these ground-level environmental estimates with individual mobility and socioeconomic data to examine disparities in exposure across different population groups.
 The research findings inform atmospheric environmental management policies and environmental equity efforts.
+We are also interested in applying state-of-the-science computer vision approaches to detect energy infrastructure (e.g., solar energy panels) from satellite remote sensing imagery.

 Refs:

+**Atmospheric environment:**

 <b><u>Yao, F.<sup>*</sup></u></b> and Palmer, P.I., 2021.
 A model framework to reduce bias in ground-level PM<sub>2.5</sub> concentrations inferred from satellite-retrieved AOD. <i>Atmospheric Environment</i>, 248, p.118217. doi: [10.1016/j.atmosenv.2021.118217](https://www.sciencedirect.com/science/article/pii/S1352231021000352)